mcshane-fire/bumps/readme.txt

 ===================

 The results file format has three sections:
-1) metadata about the racin
+1) metadata about the racing
 2) list of crews in each division
 3) results from racing

 Section 1
 ---------
 A set <keyword>,<value> pairs, one per line.
-Of these only Days is optional, it will default to 4 if omitted.
+Of the keywords listed below only Days is optional, it will default to 4 if omitted.

 Set,<description of the name of the series of bumps racing>
 Short,<short version of the name above>